neutrons/pyoncatqt/README.md

 ```

-List the tasks that can run the machine
+List the pixi tasks that can run the machine

 ```bash
 pixi task list